 Interdisciplinary applicants will be able to decide which committee they are primarily considered under.
-Additional members will be seconded to the Committees as required to enable appropriate assessment of interdisciplinary applications.
+Additional members will be seconded to the Review Committee and Final Appointments Committee to enable appropriate assessment of interdisciplinary applications.

 Please note that the Royal Society does not fund translational medicine, clinical trials or the development of new treatments.
 Research with a health outcome or direct impact in health also falls outside of the Royal Society remit.